 - 40 ml lemon juice

-- For the syrup, place the water, sugar and cream of tartar in a saucepan and bring to the boil.
+- Place the water, sugar and tartar cream in a saucepan and bring to the boil.
 Bring to boil, then add the lemon juice and continue to simmer for 10 minutes.

 - Allow the syrup to cool down to room temperature.
 Pour half into a bowl, keep over ice to cool rapidly and place the remaining syrup in the fridge to cool.